resmaili/match-up/README.md

 # AERONET MATCH-UP CODE
 ## Description
-This program reads in ABI L2 AOD data and performs an AERONET match-up.
+This program reads in satellite data and performs a ground match-up.
 This code was written in my spare time, use at your own risk.

 ## Getting Started